Believer, aka The Tale of Hindusattva

 I held out the dead lover’s feet.
 You have routed

-, he sung.
+the sands, he sung.
 I closed the open, water-milked

 eyes, lifted the carcass and soared.
 The flock